CIT2318/php-pdo-databases/README.md

 * Create a PHP page *results.php*.
 * Add PHP code so that when the user enters a search term and clicks 'Search' results.php displays the search term they have entered.
-* Look at the lecture slides and example for advice on how you can use this search term to query a database and display films with titles that match the search term.
+* Look at the lecture examples for advice on how you can use this search term to query a database and display films with titles that match the search term.

 ## There's more
 * We haven't looked at writing PHP for key actions such as create, update or delete.
-We will look at these in coming weeks.
+These are also demonstrated in the lecture examples.
+You won't need these for Assignment 1, but may need them for Assignment 3.
 * Using the above examples as a basis you are now in a position to attempt the assignment.
-See the Assignment Worksheet under Assignments on Unilearn for a suggested workflow.
+See the Assignment Worksheet under Assignments on Brightspace for a suggested workflow.